t-geindre/golem/README.md

 It uses [Ebiten engine](https://github.com/hajimehoshi/ebiten) as the rendering engine.

-This project **IS NOT** production ready, it needs more testing and benchmarks.
+This project is still a work in progress and **IS NOT** production ready, it needs more testing and benchmarks.

 ## Installation